 The evaluator ensures that the ST includes the following statement attesting that parameters passed from a Guest VM to virtual device interfaces are thoroughly validated, that all values outside the legal values specified in the TSS are rejected, and that any data passed to the virtual device interfaces is unable to degrade or disrupt the functioning of other VMs, the VMM, or the Platform:

 Parameters passed from Guest VMs to virtual device interfaces are thoroughly validated and all illegal values (as specified in the TSS) are rejected.
 Additionally, parameters passed from Guest VMs to virtual device interfaces are not able to degrade or disrupt the functioning of other VMs, the VMM, or the Platform.
-Thorough testing and architectural design reviews have been conducted to ensure the accuracy of these claims, and there are no known design or implementation flaws that bypass or defeat the security of the virtual device interfaces.
+Thorough testing and architectural design reviews have been conducted to ensure the accuracy of these claims, and there are no design or implementation flaws that bypass or defeat the security of the virtual device interfaces.

 FPT_HAS_EXT.1 Hardware Assists